 4 Key Performance Indicators for Calculating ROI

-Outlining an event’s key performance indicators (KPIs) in an essential step in calculating the return on investment (ROI) of your event promotion.
+Outlining an event’s key performance indicators (KPIs) in an essential step in calculating return on investment (ROI) of your event marketing activity.
 (See basic calculation example)

 In this article, we outline 4 KPIs to get you started with your calculation.